laravel/docs/eloquent-resources.md

 > **Note**
 > If you have not read the [concept overview](#concept-overview), you are highly encouraged to do so before proceeding with this documentation.

-In essence, resources are simple.
-They only need to transform a given model into an array.
+Resources only need to transform a given model into an array.
 So, each resource contains a `toArray` method which translates your model's attributes into an API friendly array that can be returned from your application's routes or controllers:

     <?php